-It’s been almost a year since my last ACT hike, and I’ve had the Mount Gingera hike on my list for a while.
-(I was hoping to do it winter when the mountains are covered in snow, but left it a bit late this year to find a spare half-day.
+It’s been almost a year since my last ACT hike, and I’ve had the Mount Gingera hike on my to do list for a while.
+(I was hoping to do it winter when the mountains are covered in snow, but left it a bit late this year).
 But I’m hoping there might still be a bit of snow on the peak!).
 It’s an early start as I need to be back in Canberra for afternoon meetings and my flight back to Sydney.
 So I’m at at the start of the track, at the Corin Dam carpark, just before 7am.

 Shortly after the lookout, a sign warns of the steep ascent.
 For the next two kilometres, the trail climbs steeply and unrelentingly through the forest up to Stockyard Spur.

-It wouldn’t be much fun on a hot day, but on a cool Spring morning it’s actually not too bad.
+It wouldn’t be much fun on a hot day, but on a cool spring morning it’s not too bad.
 It takes me just under an hour to reach the top of the steep section, a 580m ascent, and the start of Stockyard Spur.

 After crossing a grassy plain, the narrow track meets a wider service management trail which follows Stockyard Spur for about 4km.
 It’s easy and very pleasant walking along the wide trail, through sub-alpine snow-gum forest.
 The track continues to ascend, but it’s quite gradual.